conmaol/gadelica/grammar/nouns.md

 >
 > **Thilg** e **urchair** oirre, agus **gheàrr** sin na **sgiathan** aice.

-In the next example, it is the (nominative) *verbal* noun *tighinn* ‘coming’ which is functioning as the object of the verb *leigeadh* ‘would allow’:
+In the next example, it is the (nominative) *verbal* noun *tighinn* ‘coming’ which is functioning as the grammatical object of the verb *leigeadh* ‘would allow’:

 > Chuireadh na mnathan a-mach air an loch e, agus **leigeadh** iad leis **tighinn** gu tìr mar a b’ fheàrr a dh’fhaodadh e.

-Finally, a nominative common noun can also function as the object of a (subject-less) passive verb:
+Finally, a nominative noun can also function as the grammatical object of a (subject-less) *passive* verb:

 > Nuair a bha Fionn ’na leanabh beag, **mharbhadh** ’**athair** ann an aon de na blàraibh a chuir an Fhiann ’nam measg fhéin.

+Here the nominative noun *athair* ‘father’ functions as the grammatical object of the passive verb *mharbhadh* ‘someone killed’ – *mharbhadh ’athair* ‘someone killed his father, ie. his father was killed’.

 #### Nominative nouns as arguments of the copula